catamphetamine/react-pages/README.md

 })
 ```

-In the simplest case, `create_store` function would look like this
+In the simplest case the `create_store` function would look like this

 ```javascript
 import { create_store } from 'react-isomorphic-render/redux'